campu1992/chatbet/README.md

 -   **Decoupled Frontend/Backend**: The system is split into two main services: a **FastAPI backend** for the core logic and a **Streamlit frontend** for the user interface.
 This separation allows for independent development, deployment, and scaling.
 The frontend can be updated without touching the backend, and vice-versa.
 -   **Stateful Agent Orchestration (LangGraph)**: Instead of a simple agent loop, I used **LangGraph** to build a stateful graph.
 This robust approach provides explicit control over the conversational flow, making it easier to manage complex interactions, tool calls, and error handling.
 The `AgentState` object acts as a central hub for all session data.
 -   **Tool-Based Logic**: All business logic and external API interactions are encapsulated within discrete **Tools** (e.g., `get_fixtures_by_date`, `get_daily_odds_analysis`).
 This makes the system highly extensible; adding new capabilities is as simple as defining a new tool function and making the LLM aware of it.
+-   **Modular Prompts**: The core system prompt that guides the LLM is managed in a separate `app/prompts` directory.
+This decouples the instructional logic from the agent's graph definition, making it easier to iterate on and manage the agent's behavior and persona.
 -   **Asynchronous Backend (FastAPI)**: FastAPI's native `async` support is critical for an I/O-bound application like this, which spends much of its time waiting for responses from the LLM and the external sports API.
 This allows the server to handle many concurrent users efficiently.

 ### 2. LLM: Which model did you use and why?